kidGodzilla/drop-in-web-components/components/owl-carousel-basic/README.md

 ## How do I use it?

 Copy the following component to your website.
+You can edit the contents of the component to use your own images.

     <div id="DemoComponent" data-component-name="owl-carousel-basic-slider" data-source-url="owl-carousel-basic.html">
         <div class="item"><img src="images/fullimage1.jpg" alt="The Last of us"></div>